vesor/alienware15r3_ubuntu14/r15ubuntu16.md

 Hardware: Gsync Display, SSD+HDD, Nvidia GeForce 1070.

 When press Fn+F7, it says "not support for Gsync LCD panel".
 It means it can't use integrated GPU for gsync display.
+With Gsync LCD panel, we don't need to worry switching between integrated and discreted graphic cards in ubuntu.
+It just works fine after I install CUDA.
+But that may not mean you can delete windows to save spaces, I didn't test that.

 ## Update windows 10
 Start windows.